img1920*460

 Do not get your question answered?

-LED strip lights are designed to be easy to cut apart with a pair of scissors.
-Each LED has a pair of copper dots at the end.
-As long as you cut between the dots, all of the LEDs will work.
-From there, you can connect the LEDs to a power source either through a quick connector or by soldering.
-If they are connected correctly, all of the LEDs should light up in a colorful display.
+Cutting LED strip lights is a straightforward process, and you can use a pair of scissors for the task.
+Each LED segment typically features a pair of copper dots at the end.
+Simply cut between these dots, and all the LEDs should function properly.
+Following this, you can connect the LEDs to a power source either using a quick connector or by soldering the connections.
+When connected correctly, all the LEDs should illuminate in a vibrant display of colors.

 • 1 Cutting Apart LED Strips